 About Your Instructor

 Hello, my name is Daniel Golliher (gol- as in golf, yer- as in yurt.
 Gol-yer).
-I’ve lived in New York City for three years.
+I’ve lived in New York City for almost four years.
 Besides my writing on this website, you can learn more about me on Twitter, and my personal website.
 I’ve written a few books, play the piano and sax, enjoy all manner of physical fitness, and can’t wait to meet you.

 I graduated from Harvard College in 2014 with a degree in Government1, and since then I’ve worked in the legal industry, a coffee shop, higher ed, the legal industry again, and now I dedicate my time to Maximum New York.

 The Foundations of New York will focus on three broad domains of NYC: history, political theory, and political practice.
 They’ll all be addressed in an integrated fashion, rather than in sequence or isolation.

 History is vital, because it reveals why New York is the way it is.
 Cities are the product of path dependency and lock-in effects, and you shouldn’t govern if you don’t take these into account, because you’ll be producing them no matter what you do.